alabamenhu/DateTimeTimezones/docs/blog.md

         anon sub condition  ($invocant, $method-name --> Bool    ) { $method-name eq 'olson-id' }
         anon sub calculator ($invocant, $method-name --> Callable) { method { … }               };

-If the `condition` sub returns True`, then the method returned in `calculator` is run.
+If the `condition` sub returns `True`, then the method returned in `calculator` is run.
 Now, even if one of these old school `DateTime` objects manages to stick around, we can do something.
 But what can we do?
 As it turns out, a lot... depending.

 We could just try to run a fresh set of calculations.
 If the same old-fashioned `DateTime` has us call the method on it regularly, though, then we're wasting a lot of CPU cycles.
-Instead, we can actually replace the object!
+Instead, we can actually replace (or… *regenerate*) the object!
 While the trait `is rw` is fairly well-known, much less well-known is that it can exist *on the invocant!*
 The only catch is we need to have a scalar container for the invocant, which is done by giving it a sigil:

     method ($self is rw: |c) {